benjaminmetzler/shark.py/README.md

 Anyway, this python script will allow you to control a the first version of the RadioSHARK.

 This script uses the [awelkie/pyhidapi](https://github.com/awelkie/pyhidapi) python module, which must be installed using the instructions on the page.
+It also relies on [libusb/hidapi](https://github.com/libusb/hidapi)

 ## Usage